firebolt-db/godocs/docs/Reference/system-settings.md

 {: .no_toc}

-You can use a SET statement in a SQL script to configure aspects of Firebolt system behavior.
+You can use a SET statement in a SQL script to configure aspects of Firebolt's system behavior.
 Each statement is a query in its own right and must be terminated with a semi-colon (;).
 The SET statement cannot be included in other queries.
 This topic provides a list of available settings by function.

-## Set time zone
+## Setting the time zone

 Use this setting to specify the session time zone.
 Time zone names are from the [tz database](http://www.iana.org/time-zones) (see the [list of tz database time zones](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)).
 For times in the future, the latest known rule for the given time zone is applied.
-Firebolt does not support time zone abbreviations, as they cannot account for daylight savings time transitions, and some time zone abbreviations meant different UTC offsets at different times.
+Firebolt does not support time zone abbreviations, as they cannot account for daylight savings time transitions, and some time zone abbreviations have meant different UTC offsets at different times.
 The default value of the `time_zone` setting is UTC.

 ### Syntax